kCn3333/learnin-java/tdd-gradebook-mockito/README.md

 Verify the behavior of HTTP endpoints, including creating, deleting, and fetching students and grades.
 These tests validate the correct HTTP response status, rendered views, and model attributes, as well as the persistence of data in the database.
 They also check for proper handling of invalid requests, non-existent students, and invalid grades.

+- **REST Controller Tests** (`GradebookRestControllerTest`):

+These tests focus on the GradebookRestController and validate all API endpoints.
+Using MockMvc, the tests simulate HTTP requests and verify response status codes, JSON content type, and the structure of returned data.
 - **Service Tests** (`StudentAndGradeServiceTest`):

 Focus on business logic by testing all service methods, such as creating and deleting students, adding or removing grades, checking student existence, and retrieving detailed student information.
 Tests ensure proper interaction with the database and verify correct behavior for valid, invalid, and edge-case inputs.